 During the standards process, PWG members are encouraged to document their proposals for various elements of a standard in a White Paper or Technical Brief.
 These documents provide an informal means of communicating technical proposals among PWG members.
 It is strongly recommended that no item be opened for discussion on the agenda of a PWG meeting without first having been documented and made available for review at least one week prior to the meeting where the paper is to be discussed.
 White Papers are particularly useful when two or more approaches to a standard exist and need to be debated.
 White Papers may be updated to reflect group consensus or individual positions on a particular topic.
 Since a white paper represents current thought and individual contribution, they do not require any form of approval and have no formal status.
 White Papers and Technical Brief are subject to change or withdrawal at any time.
-Other documents, such as Best Practices, Hints and Tips, change or withdrawal at any time.
-Other documents, such as Best Practices, Hints and Tips,

-Developer's Implementer's Guides and FAQ fall into the same category as White Papers and Technical Briefs.
+Other documents, such as Best Practices, Hints and Tips, Developer's Guides and FAQ fall into the same category as White Papers and Technical Briefs.
 These documents should be posted to the PWG FTP site and announced on the working group mailing list prior to discussion at a PWG meeting.
 Discussion will be most fruitful when people have taken adequate time to review the papers prior to the meeting.